-• UCL follows the Open Archives Information System (OAIS) for digital asset preservation and repository construction.

-- UCL maintains a responsible back-up schedule. - UCL actively monitors the performance of the CTDA hardware and responds to infrastructure issues in a timely fashion

-• The CTDA will produce a PREMIS (originally PREservation Metadata Implementation Strategies) datastream on demand for all objects deposited in the CTDA, in order to document the audit trail and chain of custody of each digital object.

-• UCL maintains a disaster recovery plan that addresses the needs and necessary responses of the CTDA.
+- CTDA follows the Open Archives Information System (OAIS) for digital asset preservation and repository construction. - CTDA maintains a responsible back-up schedule. - CTDA actively monitors the performance of the CTDA hardware and responds to infrastructure issues in a timely fashion - The CTDA will produce a PREMIS (originally PREservation Metadata Implementation Strategies) datastream on demand for all objects deposited in the CTDA, in order to document the audit trail and chain of custody of each digital object. - CTDA maintains a disaster recovery plan that addresses the needs and necessary responses.